mtn-laurel/LibraryDB/README.md

        sudo service mysql start

 3. Open a terminal in the project directory.

+        cd LibraryProject

-4. Run the CLI script:
+5. Run the CLI script:

-5.             python3 library_cli.py
+        python3 library_cli.py

-6. You will be prompted to enter your database name and MySQL password.
+8. You will be prompted to enter the database name (mydb) and MySQL password.

 3. Use the numbered menu to: